 How to create a beautiful lawn

 Rolawn's 'How to create a beautiful lawn' video will show you everything you need to know about how to lay turf, from planning and preparation, through to the finished lawn and aftercare.
-Step by step instructions are detailed below along with separate videos of each stage in the process.
+Step by step instructions are also detailed below.

 Rolawn turf can be laid all year round, however frosty conditions should be avoided and laying turf in extended periods of hot and dry weather will require additional care and attention.

-Only a few tools are needed to lay turf: a wheelbarrow, a rake, a long knife, a spade, some planks, a garden hose and a sprinkler.
+Only a few tools are needed to lay turf: a wheelbarrow, a rake, a long knife, a spade or fork, some scaffolding planks, a garden hose and sprinkler and a turf cutter or weed killer if applicable.

 Your new turf will grow best when your soil is prepared in such a way as to encourage deep, rapid rooting.
 Rolawn turf needs just four things (in the proper proportions) to grow: sunlight, air, water and nutrients.
 Grass plants obtain three of these essential factors from the soil: air, water and nutrients.
 You must prepare your soil, the quality of the soil and its preparation will greatly affect the quality of the lawn.
 The correct depth of soil with the correct structure will ensure that the grass roots penetrate evenly and deeply.
 This will make the lawn more drought resistant, more efficient in its water and nutrient use, and will lead to a denser sward of grass plants which helps to crowd out weeds and gives a more visually appealing lawn.
 Poor soil and poor preparation will cause turf to deteriorate over time.